 Your Pleasure Craft Operator Card is good for life.
 Furthermore, there are no renewal fees and no annual fees.
-It will need to be replaced, with fees, only if lost or damaged.
+It will only need to be replaced for a fee if lost or damaged.

 There is no age exemption; the law applies to all operators, regardless of age.